programmingthomas/Barebones-Spelling-Bee/README.md

 #Readme for Barebones Spelling Bee
-This is a bare bones iOS app based on the FL Spelling Bee project ([flspellingbee.co.uk]) using their publically accessible API.
+This is a bare bones iOS app based on the (FL Spelling Bee project)[http://flspellingbee.co.uk] using their (publically accessible API)[http://flspellingbee.co.uk/xml.xml].
 The source for this project is licensed under GPL which means that any derivative work using code from this project must also be released under GPL.